Westminster Business Forum

 Sessions in the agenda will consider what will be needed for legislation to effectively support widened competition for contracts, greater transparency and simplicity for bidders, and improved oversight and evaluation of procurement processes.

 With a focus on implications of the new framework, delegates will assess issues that might need to be addressed for councils, public bodies and suppliers, including SMEs.
-Areas for discussion include concerns around value for money, procurement fraud, and the integration of social value and employment rights into procurement processes.
+Areas for discussion include concerns around value for money, digital procurement, procurement fraud, and the integration of social value and employment rights into procurement processes.

 Delegates will consider latest thinking on strategies for achieving cross-system skills adequacy around contract tendering and management from both buyers and suppliers, as well as assessing support offered by the Government through initiatives such as the Transforming Public Procurement programme.